Cazuya-Nagai/GeneConv-Visualizer/README.md

 Citation
 If you use this tool or these findings in your research, please cite our manuscript:

 Nagai, K. et al. (2026).
 Structural Instability and Concerted Evolution in the Mitochondrial Control Region of the Grey-headed Lapwing (Vanellus cinereus) During Range Expansion.
 Journal of Avian Biology.
-(In Revision / Corresponding to Manuscript ID: JAV-03626)
+In press